Deathfireofdoom/robot-task/README.md

 ### Notes

 `.env` - I removed the entry in `.gitignore` since it does not contain any real secrets and makes the process of running more smoother.

+Logging - It could probably be good to add some logging, to make debugging easier.